html5rocks/www.html5rocks.com/content/tutorials/webcomponents/customelements/en/index.md

     var XFoo = document.register('x-foo');
     document.body.appendChild(new XFoo());

-The first argument to `document.register()` is the the name of the tag you'd like to create.
+The first argument to `document.register()` is the element's tag name.
 The name **must contain a dash (-)**.
 So for example, `<x-tags>`, `<my-element>`, and `<my-awesome-app>` are all valid names, while `<tabs>` and `<foo_bar>` are not.
 This restriction allows the parser to distinguish custom elements from regular elements but also ensures forward compatibility when new tags are added to HTML.